 Montreal Fat injections & Fat transfer (fat graft) – Objective

 Women and men who lack fullness or volume in one part of the body but have other parts of the body with excess fat (that they cannot get rid of through diet and exercise) are excellent candidates for fat transfer or fat grafting.
-While liposuction is 100% reliable in removing fat, it is important to understand that as much as 50% of the transferred fat can be resorbed (disappear) over time.
+While liposuction is 100% reliable in removing fat, it is important to understand that as much as 50% of the transferred fat can be resorbed (disappear) over time when larger volumes of fat are transferred.
 In such a case, further fat injections may be required in order to achieve the desired results.

-On the other hand, buttock and calf implants have much higher complication and revision rates.
+Buttock and calf implants have very high complication and revision rates.
 Therefore, Dr. Nicolaidis has become a big proponent of fat injection to these areas rather than implants.
 The Brazilian butt lift is an example of fat transfer from areas of excess fat to the buttock.
 The combination of liposuction from the abdomen and sides and fat injection to the buttock then becomes a very powerful tool for sculpting the body, allowing for radical improvements in shape.